Liu-group/AutoSolvate/docs/UserManual.rst

      - 'water'
      - NA
    * - Charge Method
      - Method that determines partial atomic charges.
 Available methods: 'bcc', 'resp'.
-Use 'resp' (quantum mechanical calculation needed) or 'bcc' to estimate partial charges
+Use 'resp' (quantum mechanical calculation needed) or 'bcc' to estimate partial charges.
      - str
      - 'resp'
      - 'resp' only for open-shell system
    * - Solute Charge
-     - Net charge of solute, the solvent box will be neutralized with Cl- and Na+ ions
+     - Net charge of solute, the solvent box will be neutralized with Cl- and Na+ ions.
      - int
      - 0
      - NA
    * - Solute Spin Multiplicity
-     - Spin multiplicity of solute
+     - Spin multiplicity of solute.
      - int
      - 1
      - S >= 1